Antti Ruuskanen: Career

-He won the bronze medal at the 2003 European Junior Championships and the silver medal at the 2005 European U23 Championships.
+Ruuskanen won the bronze medal at the 2003 European Junior Championships and the silver medal at the 2005 European U23 Championships.
 He was sixth at the 2009 World Championships in Berlin.

 He finished third in London Olympics 2012, but after Oleksandr Pyatnytsya was disqualified as he failed a subsequent doping test, Ruuskanen moved to second place.
 He received his silver medal in February 2017 during a special ceremony at the 2017 World Nordic Ski Championships in Lahti from the IOC president Thomas Bach.

-In 2013 he finished fifth at the World Championships in Moscow.
+In 2013, he finished fifth at the World Championships in Moscow.